sympy/sympy/doc/src/tutorial/assumptions.rst

           value ``None`` does not display by default in the Python interpretter.

-There are two reasons why an assumptions query might give ``None``.
+There are several reasons why an assumptions query might give ``None``.
 It is possible that the query is *unknowable* as in the case of ``x`` above.
 Since ``x`` does not have any assumptions declared it roughly represents an arbitrary complex number.
 An arbitrary complex number *might* be a positive real number but it also might *not* be.
 Without further information there is no way to resolve the query ``x.is_positive``.

+Another reason why an assumptions query might give ``None`` is that there does in many cases the problem of determining whether an expression is e.g. positive is *undecidable*.
+That means that there does not exist an algorithm for answering the query in general.
+For some cases an algorithm or at least a simple check would be possible but has not yet been implemented although it could be added to SymPy.

-The other reason that an assumptions query might give ``None`` is just that the assumptions system does not try very hard to answer complicated queries.
+The final reason that an assumptions query might give ``None`` is just that the assumptions system does not try very hard to answer complicated queries.
 The system is intended to be fast and uses simple heuristic methods to conclude a ``True`` or ``False`` answer in common cases.
 For example any sum